AguaClara/String-Digester/Final_Report_stringdigester.md

 ## Special Components

 ### String
 Because the focus of the experiment was on the properties of string, the team tested several types.
 The team chose four strings varying in non-biodegradable material, structure, and diameter.
-For polymer-based materials: a polypropylene, twine string with a diameter of 0.0500 inches and a nylon, monofilament string with a diameter of 0.0220 inches were tested.
-For metal alloy material: a 304-type stainless steel wire with a diameter of 0.0200 inches and a 304-type stainless steel cable with a diameter of 0.0625 inches were tested.
+For polymer-based materials: a polypropylene, twine string with a diameter of 0.0500 inches and a nylon, monofilament string with a diameter of 0.0220 inches were tested (See Figure 8).
+For metal alloy material: a 304-type stainless steel wire with a diameter of 0.0200 inches and a 304-type stainless steel cable with a diameter of 0.0625 inches were tested (See Figure 9).
 The stainless steel cable was lubricated upon purchase with an oily substance that was not water soluble.

 Purchasing Links:
 [Twine](https://www.mcmaster.com/2078T34),